 </ img>

-We had a version with old ones on the review, wellfamiliar to all switches Cherry MX RGB Red.
-They are considered one of the most optimal for games to have a linear stroke, full stroke - 4 mm, before triggering - 2 mm.
-The required weight for triggering is 45 g.
-They have no tactile response at the trigger point and they are not too noisy, there is sound only at the lowest point when pressed.
-In games, these switches show themselves perfectly, typing takes a little time to get used to.
-If you have any personal preferences, then ASUS has the same keyboard with switches Cherry MX RGB Brown, Blue, Black, Speed Silver and Silent Red.
+We had a version with the old ones for review, goodfamiliar to all Cherry MX RGB Red switches.
+They are considered one of the most optimal for games.
+They have a linear stroke, the full stroke is 4 mm, before actuation is 2 mm.
+The required weight for actuation is 45 g.
+They have no tactile feedback at the actuation point and are not too noisy, there is a sound only at the lowest point when pressed.
+These switches perform great in games; typing takes a little getting used to.
+If there is any personal preference, ASUS has this same keyboard with Cherry MX RGB Brown, Blue, Black, Speed Silver and Silent Red switches.

 </ img>